 Summer Season: Early June until mid-October

-Learn More: Hiking in the Dolomites in October
+Learn More: Best Time to Visit the Dolomites

 Winter Season: Late December until Mid-March